 Personally, I’m more of a minimalist, and I can wear the same clothes for multiple days at a time.
 So for me having three packing cubes is usually enough, even for two to three-week vacations.
 But other people might need four, five, or even six packing cubes.

 Another thing that you should do is understand what type of luggage you’re using.
 If you’re using a large backpack, go for smaller packing cubes.
 If you have a hardside suitcase, which is divided into two equal parts, make sure that your packing cubes will fit inside.
-I personally don’t like to use too many packing cubes with hardside suitcases, such as the Chester Minima carry-on, – maybe two or three smaller packing cubes at best.
+I personally don’t like to use too many packing cubes with hardside suitcases, such as the Chester Minima carry-on (Full review) – maybe two or three smaller packing cubes at best.

 How Many Packing Cubes for a Carry-On?